elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/009-uses-for-modules.md

 ### Using Mix-ins to Augment Objects Directly

-As you probably either already know or can imagine, Ruby's mixin capability is not limited to simply including new behavior into a class definition.
+As you may already know, Ruby's mixin capability is not limited to simply including new behavior into a class definition.
 You can also extend the behavior of a class itself, through the use of the `extend()` method.
 We can look to the Ruby standard library <i>forwardable</i> for a nice example of how this is used.
 Consider the following trivial `Stack` implementation.

 ```ruby
 require "forwardable"